Ilya114/Box64Droid/README.md

 - "Control" tab in Start menu not open.
 You can just open `control` using "Run"

-- TFM crashing when try go to z: disk.
-So, using 7zFM as file manager

 ## TO-DO list

 Install VirGL for Mali GPUs.